 AMG's markets are highly competitive.
 The Company competes domestically and internationally with multinational, regional and local providers.
 The primary components of competition for AMG's products are product technology, quality, availability, distribution, price and service.
 Competition also may arise from alternative materials and the development of new products.
+Increased competition could lead to higher supply or lower overall pricing.
 AMG is a leader in many of its key niche markets.
 The Company strives to be at the forefront of technology and product development.
 Despite this, there can be no assurance that the Company will not be materially impacted by increased competition.